ABCD-ReproNim/projects/README.md

 There will be instructions for filling out the template.
 Don't worry about having a fully fleshed-out analysis plan or anything- the project proposal issues are for _initial_ plans.

+If you find yourself overwhelmed by the template, please look at [our example proposal](https://github.com/ABCD-ReproNim/projects/issues/2).

 **Imposter syndrome disclaimer**: We want your ideas.
 No, really.
 Project proposals can always be tuned and improved over time, so please feel free to open an issue for your idea.

 ## Code of Conduct